-CAT 2025 aspirants must know that their percentile in the exam is derived from the scaled score which is calculated based on the raw scores.
+CAT Raw Score Vs Scaled Score Vs Percentile: CAT 2025 aspirants must know that their percentile in the exam is derived from the scaled score which is calculated based on the raw scores.
 This entire process is known as the normalisation of CAT scores.
-The actual scores which are also known as the CAT raw scores undergo a normalisation process to ensure fairness and the derived score is known as the scaled score.
+The actual scores which are also known as the CAT raw scores, undergo a normalisation process to ensure fairness, and the derived score is known as the scaled score.
 Once the scaled score is determined, the overall and sectional percentile of the candidate is then decided.
-Candidates must know all details about these scores and percentile.
-This entire process is done in order to ensure transparency and be fair to the test takers as the exam is conducted in different slots and the difficulty level varies.
-Read further to know important pointers for CAT Raw Score Vs Scaled Score Vs Percentile.
+Candidates should understand all the aspects of the CAT raw score vs scaled score, as it would help them get a rough idea about their tentative marks and qualifying chances in the entrance test.
+As the CAT test is conducted in different slots with varying difficulty levels, the normalisation process is done in order to ensure transparency and fairness to the test takers.

 What is a CAT raw score?